Nick-Galang/github-slideshow/_posts/0000-01-02-Nick-Galang.md

 layout: slide
 title: "Welcome to our Nick-Galang's slide!"
 ---
-This is my incredible slide.
+This is my incredible slide. :tada:
 Use the left arrow to go back!